dwmkerr/terminal-ai/README.md

 **Chat**

+- [ ] nth: see if we can auth user/pass instead of using an API key
 - [ ] nth: decide on whether a response prompt is needed.
 For a single line response it is probably good, for multi-line it is probably unneeded, for a single line of code it is likely not needed, consider either heuristics or configuration options
 - [ ] nth: support reflow with marked-terminal to more gracefully show output
 - [ ] nth: 'compact' option for action menu